LibraryCarpentry/lc-data-intro/episodes/04-regular-expressions.md

 ---
-title: "Introduction to Data"
+title: "Regular Expressions"
 teaching: 20
 exercises: 25
 questions:
--
+- how can you imaging using regular expressions in your work?
 objectives:
 - use regular expressions in searches
 keypoints:
--
+- using regular expressions make you searches more powerful
+- regular expressions can be used in various software
 ---

 ## Regular Expressions